 Create Blog posts: Publish content that ranks on the search engines and is shared on social media that drive users to your course.
-The more of an expert you are in that niche, the more courses you are likely to sell.
+The more expert you are in that niche, the more courses you are likely to sell.

-Create a Facebook group: Be helpful, provide insight, create engagement.
+Create a Facebook group: Be helpful, provide insight, and create engagement.
 Drive traffic to your e-course when they ask “How-To” questions.

 Create a Youtube Channel: Post samples of your course content there.

-Build an Email List: By creating an email list from lead magnets such as checklists, guides, printables, you can then add value to a contact list offering your course from time to time.
+Build an Email List: By creating an email list from lead magnets such as checklists, guides, and printables, you can then add value to a contact list offering your course from time to time.

 Teachable offers some additional, solid advice:

 Think about how you want people to find you.
 Do you have a specific community that would be interested in this course?
 Use Facebook ads to target a small niche you can target with the right message.
-Think about how often and how many times people are likely to view the course.
+Think about how often and how often people are likely to view the course.

 How to Charge For Your Course